garrandall/popular-music-data/tracks/rock-the-boat-aaliyah.md

 ---
 Mhmm, yeah, mhmm
 Huh, uh, huh, uh
-Ooh, yeah
+Oh, yeah

 Boy, you know you make me float
-Boy, you really get me high (Ooh)
+Boy, you really get me high (Oh)
 I feel like I'm on dope
-'Cause you, you serve me on a regular (Serve me on a regular) Boy, you gotta stroke (Ooh)
+'Cause you, you serve me on a regular (Serve me on a regular) Boy, you gotta stroke (Oh)
 Before drifting me deeper (Before drifting me deeper) Baby, now, hold me close
 Let's take this overboard now